jeffreysbrother/javascript_test/README.md

 ##JavaScript and jQuery

-The purpose of this project is to compare plain JavaScript and jQuery in terms of creating a simple UI that implements elementary interactivity.
+The initial purpose of this project was to compare plain JavaScript and jQuery in terms of creating a simple UI that implements elementary interactivity.
+This, along with the fact that I've been fiddling around with the Grunt "uglify" plugin, should explain the existence of multiple JavaScript files.

-We can easily toggle between JavaScript files by commenting out either jquery.js (along with the link to the jQuery library) or script.js.

-**Note**: I have not finished the plain JavaScript implementation.
+I never got around to finishing the plain JavaScript implementation.
 After switching over to jQuery (to mimic the functionality implemented in JS), I decided to build out the remaining idea in jQuery since it's so much more readable and concise.

-**Note2**: This project, in terms of its content, is a joke.
-A bit of programming practice plus some trolling.
-I do, however, hold the view that determinism is false.
+**Note**: This project, in terms of its content, is a joke.
+Consider it programming practice, some philosophy, and a little bit of trolling.
+I do, however, hold the view that determinism is false (that a libertarian free will incompatible with determinism is real).